YingBi92/personal-webpage/_pages/services.md

 * Complex System Modelling and Simulation (English), 2024-
 * Intelligent Marine Technology and Systems, 2023-
 * New Zealand Journal of Marine and Freshwater Research, 2024-
+* Journal of the Royal Society of New Zealand, 2024-
+* Frontier in Artificial Intelligence, 2024-

 ## Organised Special Issues